 You Can Lead A Horse To Water...

-This is where spring jig fishing come in to play as a perfect presentation to catch these sluggish stubborn bass.
+This is where spring jig fishing comes in to play as a perfect presentation to catch this sluggish stubborn bass.

 My Spring Jig "Ah-Ha" Moment...